 - IEC 61140:2016, 3.26

-So we now know that there are two upper voltage limits that apply to PELV, depending on whether we are designing an a.c. or a d.c. system.
-The PELV definition gives two specific conditions under which the ELV limits must be maintained, normal conditions and single fault conditions within the PELV system itself.
+So we now know that two upper voltage limits apply to PELV, depending on whether we are designing an a.c. or a d.c. system.
+The PELV definition gives two specific conditions under which the ELV limits must be maintained, normal conditions and single fault conditions within the PELV system.
 Let’s look at a circuit diagram that will help explain this.

 In the schematic above, there are differences in the construction of the transformers used to supply the xELV sources, as well as differences in the overcurrent protection used and the use of secondary earthing.
 Since we are talking about PELV in the article, let’s focus on that construction.

 The transformer is an isolating transformer with an earthed electrostatic shield between the primary and secondary windings.
-This serves to reduce the inter-winding capacitance and the leakage current that will flow through that capacitance under normal conditions.
-The design of the transformer will limit fault currents under single fault conditions in the PELV circuit.
+This reduces the inter-winding capacitance and the leakage current that will flow through that capacitance under normal conditions.
+The transformer design will limit fault currents under single fault conditions in the PELV circuit.

-Bonding the secondary to earth is different from SELV systems where the secondary is not bonded to earth.
+Bonding the secondary to earth differs from SELV systems where the secondary is not bonded to earth.

 PELV systems must be run separately from all other systems except SELV.
 Basic insulation is required between SELV and PELV systems.

-There are two different interpretations of the “S” in SELV, with some sources using “separated” and some using “safety”.
-Some sources indicate that the absence of a secondary earth connection is where the term “separated,” as in “separated extra-low voltage,” comes from, but I have not found an authoritative source that corroborates this interpretation.
+There are two different interpretations of the “S” in SELV, with some sources using “separated” and some using “safety.”
+Some sources indicate that the absence of a secondary earth connection is where the term “separated,” as in “separated extra-low voltage,” comes from.
+Still, I have not found an authoritative source that corroborates this interpretation.
 Since uses “safety,” I will stick with that interpretation for this post.
 Just know that both are considered correct and describe technically identical requirements.

 Functional Extra-Low Voltage (FELV)